The Invisible Internet: How Russian State Media Evade Sanctions Using Proxy Domains

 A Blackbird.AI RAV3N analysis reveals that despite EU and US bans, an expansive network of Russian state media sites, like RT, remain online, thanks to an intricate network of lookalike websites.

 When you click a link on a social media post, you never quite know what will happen next.
 Will you land on the link you anticipated or something more nefarious?
-Disinformation can spread faster than legitimate news, and brands must ensure their advertisements do not inadvertently fund or appear alongside harmful content.
+Narrative attacks can spread faster than legitimate news, and brands must ensure their advertisements do not inadvertently fund or appear alongside harmful content.
 The proliferation of mirror sites and proxy domains by state actors like Russian state media undermines geopolitical stability and poses a significant risk to brand integrity and consumer trust.

 LEARN MORE: What Is Narrative Intelligence?